chaitanya2334/wlp-mstg-dataset/README.md

 This repository contains a collection of 615 wet lab protocols, annotated with actions, entities and relations all captured within a given sentence and across multiple sentences.

 ## MSTG: Material State Transfer Graph

+![mstg](https://github.com/chaitanya2334/wlp-mstg-dataset/blob/master/mstg.png)
 A material state transfer graph (MSTG) describes the flow of materials from start to finish.

-![mstg](https://github.com/chaitanya2334/wlp-mstg-dataset/blob/master/mstg.png)

-The material state transfer graph (asseen above) is designed for the protocol below.
+The above figure is designed for the protocol below.

 **Isolation of temperate phages by plaque agar overlay**
 - Grow the bacteria overnight.